Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Overview of NLP in Practice

 \subsection{Discussion Platform Software}

 There is a wide range of different online discussion and participation platforms that include some kind of algorithmic facilitation, both open source and proprietary.
-In the following, we solely regard open source platforms.
-A list of all mentioned platforms with their link, if available, can be found in Table \ref{tab:tools} in the \hyperref[sec:appendix]{Appendix}.
+In the following, we solely regard \emph{open source}, or at least \emph{free to use} non-profit platforms, as the transparency and accessibility of platforms is especially important for democratic processes.
+A list of all mentioned platforms with their link, if available, can be found in Table \ref{tab:tools}.
+For a list that also includes proprietary platforms, see the Democracy Technologies Database\footnote{\url{https://democracy-technologies.org/database/}}.\\

-\paragraph{bcause} is a platform for accessible, structured and decentralized online deliberation, still being developed by \citet{anastasiou-de-libbo-2023-bcause}.
-It includes automatic structuring of arguments and a tool for visual analytics.
-The research project is ongoing with the aim to build an discussion environment with an integrated analytic engine to allow for more qualitative online debates.
-A conducted experiment by the research group showed that automated created reports can help users to make sense of an ongoing discussion and also improves the overall debate quality \citep{10.1145/3411763.3451815}.
+\emph{\textbf{All Our Ideas}} is an engagement tool that is used to co-create a ranked list based on public input (a so called wiki survey).
+The tool enables ideas for a given question to be gathered and voted on.
+An integrated generative AI can automatically generate suitable graphics for the survey and also suggest answers that participants can vote on. \citet{gambrell2025ai} examines how an AI Task Force from the State of New Jersey was able to effectively use All Our Ideas to develop actionable policy recommendations. \\

-\paragraph{CitizenLab} is a citizen participation platform, developed by an eponymous company, founded in Brussels.
-The software is used worldwide for citizen participation processes and polls.
-The platform includes an algorithm that is able to automatically analyze proposals of citizens to extract keywords and tag them.
-Additionally, NLP methods are used to determine which posts have the same topic and can be summarized.
-This helps participants to find topics of interest and decrease information overload on the platform.
+\emph{\textbf{bcause}} is a platform for accessible, structured and decentralized online deliberation, developed by \citet{10.1007/978-3-032-05008-3_19}.
+It includes automatic transcript analysis, argument mining and intelligent feedback aggregation and automated reporting with visualization tools.
+The authors aim to build a discussion environment with an integrated analytic engine that allows for more qualitative online debates.
+An experiment conducted by the research group showed that automated created reports can help users to make sense of an ongoing discussion and also improves the overall debate quality~\citep{10.1145/3411763.3451815}.
+Recently, the platform has been expanded by an argument mining tool \citep{elguendouze-etal-2025-am4dsp}.\\